-This scholarship was established by Michael's sister, Kate-Lynn Parker to honor and remember her late brother.
-To be eligible a student must be a freshman, graduating from Chatham High School; enrolled as full-time or part-time student in the Air Conditioning and Refrigeration program with a minimum 2.5 grade point average.
+This scholarship was stablished by Michael's sister, Kate-Lynn Parker, to honor and remember her late brother.
+To be eligible a student must be a freshman, graduating from Chatham High School; enrolled as full-time or part-time student in the Air Conditioning and Refrigeration (HVAC) program and have a minimum 2.5 grade point average (GPA).
+Other criteria include:

-- Maintained high moral character
+- · Maintain high moral character

-- Demonstrated a concern for others
+- · Demonstrate a concern for others

-- High ideals
+- · High ideals

-- Good citizenship
+- · Good citizenship

-- Possesses leadership qualities
+- Possess leadership qualities

-- Participated in community outreach
+- · Participate in community outreach

-- Demonstrated a financial need
+- · Demonstrate a financial need